TOMToolkit/tomtoolkit.github.io/docs/create_broker.md

 In place of a remote broker, we've uploaded a [sample JSON file to GitHub Gist](https://gist.githubusercontent.com/mgdaily/f5dfb4047aaeb393bf1996f0823e1064/raw/5e6a6142ff77e7eb783892f1d1d01b13489032cc/example_broker_data.json).

-For our broker to use this data, we will set `broker_url` to it.
+For our module to use this data, we will set `broker_url` to it.
 ```
 broker_url = https://gist.githubusercontent.com/mgdaily/f5dfb4047aaeb393bf1996f0823e1064/raw/5e6a6142ff77e7eb783892f1d1d01b13489032cc/example_broker_data.json
 ```

 ## Broker Forms
-To define the query forms for our custom broker, we'll begin by creating class `MyBrokerForm` inside `my_broker.py`, which inherits the `tom_alert` module's `GenericQueryForm`.
+To define the query forms for our custom broker module, we'll begin by creating class `MyBrokerForm` inside `my_broker.py`, which inherits the `tom_alert` module's `GenericQueryForm`.